Government and politics of Seattle: Politics

 Seattle's politics lean famously to the left compared to the U.S. as a whole.
 In this regard, it sits with a small set of similar U.S. cities (such as Madison, Wisconsin, Berkeley, California, and Cambridge and Boston in Massachusetts) where the dominant politics tend to range from center-left to social democratic.
 Seattle politics are generally dominated by the liberal wing (in the U.S. sense of the word "liberal") of the Democratic Party; in some local elections, Greens (and even, on at least one occasion, a member of the Freedom Socialist Party) have fared better than Republicans.
-There exist pockets of conservatism, especially in the north and in affluent neighborhoods such as Broadmoor, as well as scattered libertarians, but for the most part Seattle is primarily a Democratic city on all political levels; the city has not voted for a Republican presidential nominee since 1972.
+There exists pockets of conservatism, especially in the north and in affluent neighborhoods such as Broadmoor, as well as scattered libertarians, but for the most part Seattle is primarily a Democratic city on all political levels.
+The city has not voted for a Republican presidential nominee since Ronald Reagan in 1984.
 While local elections are officially nonpartisan, most of the city's elected officials are known to be Democrats.

 In 2015, Seattle voters approved the nation's first Democracy Vouchers Program, in which every city resident receives 4 $25 vouchers to donate to local candidates.
 The program has diversified the donor pool, allowed more candidates to run for office, and boosted political engagement among voucher users.